zahnster/storybook-docs/README.md

 - `base.stories.js` - describes the base component story for the component variant
 - `examples.stories.js` - describes example stories for the component variant
 - `states.stories.js` - describes state stories for the component variant

+For the purposes of this spike, we are utilizing the `@salesforce-ux/design-system` npm repo for the SLDS Stylesheet and assets, and thus we are not hosting or compiling any SLDS source Sass within this project.